-Moxie is a 3 y/o hound mix that was surrendered to the shelter because of her high energy level and it was not a good fit in the home.
-Moxie is super sweet, but needs a home that will help manager her energy and anxiety.
+Moxie is a 3 y/o hound mix that was surrendered to the shelter because of her high energy level and she was not a good fit for the home.
+Moxie is super sweet and needs a home that will help manage her energy and anxiety.
 She is house trained, crate trained and knows some basic commands.
 She can be weary of strangers at first, so she needs a slow and proper introduction.
-She may be ok with other dogs, but cannot go to a home with cats or small children as they heighten her anxiety level.
+She may be okay with other dogs, but cannot go to a home with cats or small children as they heighten her anxiety level.
 Moxie would make a great running partner (or hiking partner if she was kept on leash).
 She is a love bug!

 Hi!
 My name is Rosie

-Rosie is a 10 m/o Bulldog that was surrendered to us because the owner could no longer care for her.
-She is a typical puppy so she is mouthy and jumpy.
+Rosie is a 10 m/o Bulldog that was surrendered to us because her owner could no longer care for her.
+She is a typical puppy–so she is mouthy and jumpy.
 Rosie does need work on her basic commands and leash walking.
-She is very sweet and loves people.
+She is very sweet and loves people!
 We think she may have a hearing impairment so keeping her on a leash or in a fenced in yard is a must.
 Also, Rosie is on medication for seizures.
 We are doing tests to learn more about them so right now the medication is 3x a day.
 Rosie loves to play and romp around in the yard.
 She is people and food motivated.
 We think she would do best as the only dog in the home and that small children may be a lot for her right now.
-We have not tested her with cats yet.

 Hi!
 My name is Tank